nilearn/nilearn/doc/building_blocks/neurovault.rst

 some tags, and more.
 The nilearn downloaders will fetch this metadata and the images themselves.

-Nilearn provides two functions to downlad statistical maps from Neurovault.
+Nilearn provides two functions to download statistical maps from Neurovault.

 Specific images or collections